LeonTrii/Playground/README.md

 # Small projects

-Small projects that I've completed :D
+Hello these are some of the small projects I completed :D

+I decided to organize everything by year.

+Certificates: Certifications!!

+Random: Random files.